Flat limit of massless scalar scattering in $\mathrm{AdS}_2$: Introduction

+We refer to the theory as boundary conformal theory (BCT) because there is no boundary stress-energy tensor associated with the dynamical bulk metric.
+In contrast, when a boundary stress-energy tensor is present, it typically corresponds to a dynamical bulk metric.
+In this paper, we limit our discussion to studying quantum field theory in a fixed AdS background, focusing on a theory without gravity.
+An example of BCT is a long-range spin chain, particularly in the continuum limit.

+\paragraph*{An overview of the key findings.} We will now give an overview of the key findings, followed by an organization of the paper. \begin{enumerate} \item \textbf{Bulk operator reconstruction in global $\mathrm{AdS}_2$.} In this paper, we focus on the reconstruction of an operator within the scattering region of AdS.
+Specifically, we concentrate on the reconstruction of the bulk operator corresponding to the massless scalar field in $\mathrm{AdS}_2$, using a first principles approach.
+We first solve the Klein-Gordon equation for the massless scalar field within the global $\mathrm{AdS}_2$ setting.
+Remarkably, the solution is elegantly simple, exhibiting a pure phase in global time combined with a sinusoidal function dependent on the radial coordinate.
+This simplicity extends to the smearing function, which facilitates the mapping between the bulk and boundary operator.
+By expanding the smearing function under the large $L$ limit, we construct the creation or annihilation modes in terms of the CFT operators.

-\item \textbf{Scattering state in a Fock space in the flat limit.} In order to define a scattering state, we conceptualize it as an operator that operates on the vacuum.
-To achieve this, we construct the operator within a Fock space framework in flat-space.
-The approach involves selecting a local operator situated deep within the bulk of AdS, extracting a creation or annihilation mode through a straightforward Fourier transform, and subsequently taking a large radius of AdS limit to transition to the flat limit. \item \textbf{1 $\to$ 1 $\mathcal{S}$-matrix from the flat limit of CFT 2-point function.} By employing the map between the CFT operator and the flat-space scattering state, we evaluate the $\mathcal{S}$-matrix from the CFT $2$-point function which is proportional to the momentum conserving delta function $\delta(p_2-p_1)$.
+\item \textbf{Scattering state in a Fock space in the flat limit.} The involves selecting a local operator situated deep within the bulk of AdS, extracting a creation or annihilation mode through a straightforward Fourier transform, and subsequently taking a large radius of AdS limit to transition to the flat limit. \item \textbf{1 $\to$ 1 $\mathcal{S}$-matrix from the flat limit of CFT 2-point function.} By employing the map between the CFT operator and the flat-space scattering state, we evaluate the $\mathcal{S}$-matrix from the CFT $2$-point function which is proportional to the momentum conserving delta function $\delta(p_2-p_1)$.

-\item \textbf{Kinematics of $2 \to 2$ massless $\mathcal{S}$-matrix in $2d$ in the flat limit.} When two identical particles scatter in flat-space in $2d$, an intriguing phenomenon unfolds.
-Their momenta, remain unchanged both before and after the scattering, this means that the particles maintain the same momentum throughout the process.
-As a result, the $\mathcal{S}$-matrix, which describes the scattering process, takes a specific form.
-It becomes proportional to the product of two delta functions.
-These delta functions, denoted as $\delta\left(p_3-p_1\right),$ and $\delta\left(p_4-p_2\right)$, ensure that the momenta of the particles in the final state (with labels 3 and 4) are equal to the momenta of the particles in the initial state (with labels 1 and 2), respectively.
-When we analyse the flat limit, we understand the product of two delta functions for $2 \to 2$ massless $\mathcal{S}$-matrix in $2d$, naturally occur for $\phi^4$ contact interaction.
+\item \textbf{Kinematics of $2 \to 2$ massless $\mathcal{S}$-matrix in $2d$ in the flat limit.} In the flat limit, we see that the product of two delta functions for $2 \to 2$ massless $\mathcal{S}$-matrix in $2d$, naturally occur for $\phi^4$ contact interaction.